sscarduzio/elasticsearch-readonlyrest-plugin/README.md

       kibana_access: rw
       auth_key: admin:passwd3
 ```
-##### 3. Activate authentication in Kibana Server
-Let the Kibana daemon connect to ElasticSearch in privileged mode
+**Now activate authentication in Kibana server**: let the Kibana daemon connect to ElasticSearch in privileged mode.

 * edit the kibana configuration file: `kibana.yml` and add the following:
 ````yml